seanbyd/seanbyd.github.io/_posts/2025-03-16-es-mq-connector-handy-url.md

 Last updated: 16 March 2025

-IBM has produced high quality documentation around [IBM Event Streams](https://www.ibm.com/products/event-streams).
+IBM has produced high quality documentation around [IBM Event Streams](https://www.ibm.com/products/event-streams), more specifically around [MQ source and sink connectors](https://ibm.github.io/event-automation/es/connecting/mq/), the focus of this post.

 This page contains the URLs I found most useful while learning to create my first IBM Event Streams Kafka MQ source connector.

 # Source and sink connector starting point

-## Youtube
+## YouTube

 If you are new to Kafka connectors like I am, I'd suggest spending a few minutes watching the youtube video [Apache Kafka 101: Kafka Connect (2023)](https://www.youtube.com/watch?v=J6adhl3wEj4).
 I'd actually watch all the Kafka videos from this presenter.
 They are awesome!